NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/code-based/index.md

 This means you can now also see the specific parameter which has been passed and relate it to a slow a performing call in case it happens.

+Leave the Java application running, you will need it for the Python part as well.

 ### Alternative approach

+These are no exercise steps, this is just supporting information.

 An alternative approach to use the annotations library is by configuring it through environment variables.
 There are two environment variables you can use to configure the annotations library.

 `OTEL_INSTRUMENTATION_METHODS_INCLUDE` and `OTEL_INSTRUMENTATION_OPENTELEMETRY_INSTRUMENTATION_ANNOTATIONS_EXCLUDE_METHODS`